-Tumor EGFR status may be characterized by protein expression (using IHC), gene amplification and copy number (using fluorescence in situ hybridization [FISH]), or mutation (using PCR-based direct gene sequencing).
+Tumor EGFR status may be characterized by protein expression (using IHC), gene amplification and copy number (using fluorescence in situ hybridization [FISH]), or mutation (using PCR- or NGS-based direct gene sequencing).

 All methods require adequate tissue (excisional or core biopsy preferred to cytology), proper tissue handling, and standardization of laboratory techniques.
 Plasma-based assays are now approved for detection of exon 19 deletions and the exon 21 L858R substitution mutations, as well as exon 20 T790M resistance mutations.